steroman/dynatrace-deck/slides.md

 ## Evaluate the system

 <!-- notes:
-The first step is to evaluate the system — not with a huge needs assessment, but by understanding how work really flows.
+Evaluating the system means understanding how work actually flows today.

-I start with people: How much time do writers spend writing versus gathering information, answering Slack messages, or interpreting vague requests?
-Where do interruptions happen?
-What pulls them off-track?

-Then process: What is the true workflow from feature planning to publishing?
-Where are handoffs unclear?
-How many parallel workstreams are competing for attention?
-Where does information get lost?

-Technology: Do we have templates, metadata, automation, or linting that reduce rework and prevent errors?
-Where are writers compensating for missing tooling?
+I start with people: where writers lose time, what interrupts their focus, and how often they have to chase context instead of writing.
+Then process: what the end-to-end workflow really looks like, how many workstreams compete for attention, and where handoffs break.
+Then technology: where metadata, templates, or automation are missing and causing manual rework.

-A crucial part of this step is centralizing all incoming work into a single board.
+A key part of this step is centralizing all incoming work into a single board so we can see and prioritize it consistently.
-Right now, work likely comes through Slack, Jira, ad-hoc conversations, support, and so on.
-When intake is fragmented, prioritization becomes impossible.

-Finally, I analyze where content breaks the user journey.
-Where do users get lost?
-Where do support tickets spike?
-Those pain points tell us where the lifecycle is failing to deliver.

-This evaluation creates the foundation for everything that follows.
+Evaluating the system reveals where friction lives and where improvements will have the highest impact.
 -->
----

 ---
 layout: center
 transition: fade